Table of Contents

 Goal

-To access and then administer steroid to the lumbar epidural space.
+To access and then administer steroid to the thoracic or lumbar epidural space.

 Indications